mycallatch/ProgressiveOverload/README.md

 # ProgressiveOverload
-A workout app that uses Java for backend.
+A workout app that uses Java for backend and SQL for a database.